 Paul could only understand and assimilate so much at a time.
 Even as Christ said to the eleven, “I still have many things to say to you, however you cannot bear them now.”
 Because of these truths, we can see that the greater revelation of who Christ is, is developed through successive visitations and revelations.

 Paul’s Epistles show this progression.
 Paul started out with some distorted Pharisaic views.
 From those views he needed to be cleansed and transformed.
 We should not be surprised that his Epistles would display these transformations, that are seen in the form of contradictions and inconsistencies of the things Paul writes.
 With this we can understand the order in which he wrote them.
 Why?
 Because his writings show his growth.
 His later Epistles override his earlier statements.

 In Ephesians Paul said, “How that by revelation Christ made known to me the mystery as I have briefly written already.”
-This shows us that Christ made good on His continual appearances.
+Showing us that Paul learned something new, and that Christ made good on His continual appearances.
 That He is not restricted to just 1st and 2nd comings as many erroneously suppose.
-He is the, “Behold l stand at the door and knock” even now.
-So don’t expect Him to show up in a form where you can shake His hand and Pat him on the shoulder.
+He is the, “Behold l stand at the door and knock” so you can understand His coming is even now.
+So don’t expect Him to show up in a form where you can shake His hand and pat him on the shoulder.